375Diversity Issues In Communication Sciences And Disorders

 291Undergraduate Teaching Experience In Comm Sciences Disorders

 Dr. Sawyer's research interests are in fluency disorders, specifically in characteristics of stuttered speech and treatment efficacy.
-She is currently investigating articulation rate in stuttered speech and the distribution of disfluencies in speech samples.
-The focus of her clinical research is on parent-based interventions for preschool children and the efficacy of an employment interview program for adults who stutter.
+Her efficacy research currently centers on parent-based interventions for preschool children who stutter.

 Sawyer, J., Perry, J. L., & Dobbins-Scaramelli, A. (2014).
 A survey of the awareness of speech services among transgender and transsexual individuals and speech-language pathologists.
 International Journal of Transgenderism, 15, 146-163.